 The "Positive Solutions for Families" parenting curriculum presented as a series workshop provides yet another opportunity for parents, raising young children, to develop parenting skills.
-Going forward, we will seek to engage and collaborate with parents and families, in traditional non-traditional and ways, bν providing opportunities to achieve outcomes in areas such as: family well-being, parent-child relationships, families as lifelong educators, families as learners, transitions. engagement in connections to peers and the community, or families as advocates and leaders.
+Going forward, we will seek to engage and collaborate with parents and families, in traditional non-traditional and ways, bv providing opportunities to achieve outcomes in areas such as: family well-being, parent-child relationships, families as lifelong educators, families as learners, family engagement in transitions, family connections to peers and the community, or families as advocates and leaders.